antonioagostino/piccolo/README.md

 **FFN.** SwiGLU: a single fused projection to `2 × ffn_hidden_dim`, chunked into two halves, then `SiLU(x1) * x2` projected back to `embedding_dim`.

 **Position encoding.** RoPE with interleaved even/odd rotation (the original Su et al. 2022 formulation).
-This differs from the half-split convention used in LLaMA/GPT-NeoX — both are valid RoPE formulations, but weights trained with one are not compatible with the other.
+This differs from the half-split convention used in LLaMA/GPT-NeoX (both are valid RoPE formulations, but weights trained with one are not compatible with the other).

 **Loss.** Chunked cross-entropy: hidden states are projected to logits in chunks of 1024 tokens to avoid materializing the full `(B×T, vocab_size)` tensor on the GPU.